harsh788/pacman/README.md

 ### Issues/Bugs
 - The maze rotation is implemented and can be applied by pressing **[** and **]** keys.
 Once the maze is rotated, the movement of pacman becomes random and unprecdictable.

+Click on the link to play the game yourselves: [link](https://harsh788.github.io/pacman/)